Department of Health

 More information

-Measles - mumps - rubella (MMR) vaccine
+Measles Mumps Rubella (MMR) vaccine

 A Victorian Government funded measles-containing vaccine program is available for all adults born during or since 1966 and aged from 20 years without evidence of two documented doses of valid MMR vaccine or without serological evidence of immunity.
-One or two free doses of M-M-R-11® vaccine can be administered to eligible adults.
-If two M-M-R-II® doses are required they must be given a minimum of 28 days apart.

 MMR vaccine should be administered to women planning pregnancy or post-partum with low or negative rubella antibody levels.